noodlecollie/v2mp/docs/Assembly.md

 ```
 // In binary:
 // opcode source_reg dest_reg literal_value
-   0000   00         01       00000000
+   0001   00         01       00000000
 ```

 If an instruction is specified with an incorrect number of arguments, an error is raised when the assembler parses the file.
 Aliases may be defined for convenience - see the [Preprocessor](#preprocessor) section later.

 ## Numerical Literals

-A token that begins with a digit `0-9` or a minus sign `-` is treated as a numeric literal.
+A token that begins with a digit `0-9` or a plus or minus sign (`+` or `-`) is treated as a numeric literal.
 By default, numeric literals are treated as being decimal, but hexadecimal literals can be specified using the prefix `0x`, and binary literals using the prefix `0b`.

 ```
 20       // 20 in decimal